 March is Women’s History Month.
 There is a great deal to celebrate about women’s history…including women’s work on the land.
 However, we have so much more work do on that front, including getting more women farming.
 This means increasing access to land, capital and education.
-We’ll be sharing some interesting stories with you later this month about women in agriculture, so stay tuned.

 The Woman’s Land Army